pablocarderam/opqua/README.md

 Check out the `changelog` file for information on recent updates.

+Opqua has been used in-depth to study [pathogen evolution across fitness valleys](https://github.com/pablocarderam/fitness-valleys-opqua)
+(preprint forthcoming).

 Opqua is developed by [Pablo Cárdenas](https://pablo-cardenas.com) and Mauricio Santos-Vega.
 Follow their science antics on Twitter at